kaimhall/portfolio/misc_machine_learning/text_analytics_azure/index.md

+This project is research on using Azure cognitive services NLP capabilities in determining sentiments in longer speeches.
+This has AI feel to it.
+There is comparison of Hitler, Gandhi and Reagan.

 ```python
 import numpy as np
 import pandas as pd
 ```

 ```python
 #endpoint and key
 key = "05c815187aec4ea28cf3f61e0db8669c"
 endpoint = "https://analyzertext.cognitiveservices.azure.com/"
 ```

 ```python
 from azure.ai.textanalytics import TextAnalyticsClient